Barbara Jordan: Post-political career

-Jordan supported the Community Reinvestment Act of 1977, legislation that required banks to lend and make services available to underserved poor and minority communities.
-She supported the renewal of the Voting Rights Act of 1965 and expansion of that act to cover language minorities; this extended protection to Hispanics in Texas and was opposed by Texas Governor Dolph Briscoe and Secretary of State Mark White.
-She also authored an act that ended federal authorization of price fixing by manufacturers.
-Jordan was also a proponent of the Equal Rights Amendment and issued a statement in support of extending the deadline in 1979.
-During Jordan's tenure as a Congresswoman, she sponsored or cosponsored over 300 bills or resolutions, several of which are still in effect today as law.

 U.S. Commission on Immigration Reform

-From 1994 until her death, Jordan chaired the U.S. Commission on Immigration Reform.
+From 1994 until her death, Jordan chaired the U.S. Commission on Immigration Reform; she was appointed by President Bill Clinton.
 The commission recommended that total immigration be cut by one-third to approximately 550,000 per year.
 The commission supported increasing enforcement against undocumented migrants and their employers, eliminating visa preferences for siblings and adult children of U.S. citizens, and ending unskilled immigration except for refugees and nuclear families.
 The commission's report to Congress said that it was "a right and responsibility of a democratic society to manage immigration so that it serves the national interest", concluded that "legal immigration has strengthened and can continue to strengthen this country" and "decrie[d] hostility and discrimination against immigrants as antithetical to the traditions and interests of the country."
 The commission recommended that the United States reduce the number of refugees admitted annually to a floor of 50,000 (this level would be lifted during emergencies).

 The recommendations made by the U.S. Commission on Immigration Reform under Jordan's leadership are frequently cited by American immigration restrictionists.

 Personal life

-The U.S. National Archives described Barbara Jordan as the first LGBTQ+ woman in Congress.
-Jordan's partner of approximately twenty years was Nancy Earl, an educational psychologist who met Jordan on a camping trip in the late 1960s.
-Earl was an occasional speechwriter for Jordan, and later cared for her when she developed multiple sclerosis in 1973.
-While the Houston Chronicle obituary of Jordan identified Earl as her "longtime companion", and while other sources have stated that Earl was Jordan's same-sex partner, neither woman is known to have publicly stated that the two had a romantic relationship.
+Relationships

+While Jordan never publicly identified herself as lesbian or queer, the U.S. National Archives has referred to her as the first LGBTQ+ woman to serve in the United States Congress.

+Jordan and Nancy Earl shared a home in Austin, Texas and maintained a close bond for 20 years.
+Jordan's political career was often shadowed by homophobic attacks, with advisors cautioning against the visibility of her personal relationships.
+With their advice, Jordan's openness about her sexual orientation was limited to private settings.
+Jordan held a negative view on marriage and viewed it as a life of subservience.
+She believed that her family would accept her choice to be single only if she had a successful career.

+Health

+Jordan developed multiple sclerosis in 1973, during her first year in Congress.

+On July 31, 1988, Jordan nearly drowned in her backyard swimming pool while doing physical therapy.
+She was saved by Earl, who found her floating in the pool and revived her.
+By 1992, Jordan used a wheelchair due to her multiple sclerosis.

-In the KUT-FM radio documentary Rediscovering Barbara Jordan, President Bill Clinton said that he had wanted to nominate Jordan for the United States Supreme Court, but by the time he could do so, Jordan's health problems prevented him from nominating her.
+In the KUT-FM radio documentary Rediscovering Barbara Jordan, President Bill Clinton said that he had wanted to nominate Jordan for the United States Supreme Court, but that Jordan's health problems prevented him from doing so.

-On July 31, 1988, Jordan nearly drowned in her backyard swimming pool while doing physical therapy, but she was saved by Earl, who found her floating in the pool and revived her.